wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 7. On a separate terminal tab run `ngrok http 8000` Get back to the Vonage Dashboard website and under capabilities:
 8. Toggle Voice to enable this capability
-9. Add the ngrok url running on `dialogflow-sample-voice-application`  followed by `/answer` on the Answer URL.
+9. Add the ngrok URL running on `dialogflow-sample-voice-application`  followed by `/answer` on the Answer URL.
 Make sure HTTP GET is selected.
 10. Add the ngrok url running on `dialogflow-sample-voice-application`  followed by  `/event` on the Event URL.
 Make sure HTTP POST is selected.
 11. Click on Save Changes